freeflowuniverse/info_crystal/src/crystal_universe/crystal_country/crystal_country_intro.md

 # Crystal Country

-A physical state who gives us a real citizenship with all required legalities required.
+A Crystal Country represents a physical state that gives us a real citizenship with all required legalities.
+Those countries respect fundamental values such as equality, privacy and sustainability.
+They empower their people by supporting projects that bring true positive social and environmental value such as the crystal universe.